It's time to take sales enablement back to basics and dive into our first lesson: Enablement metrics 101.

 Why metrics?

-Why do we even need to bother with all of these numbers and data?
+First things first – why do we even need to bother with all of these numbers and data?

 Roadmap building blocks

-Three things I think about metrics.
+Three things come to mind when I think about metrics:

-1. It helps prove the efficacy of enablement.
+1. They prove the efficacy of enablement

 • Can you make a training for this?